JBKahn/Blog/_posts/2015-01-25-vagrant-plugin.md

 require "bundler/gem_tasks"
 {% endhighlight %}

 I don't know why this is here, at some point I'd like to delve more into Ruby.
-For the moment I just accept that this works.
+For the moment I just accept that this works and that that line is suffient to use `rake build`.

 vagrant-custom-command.gemspec
 ------------------------------